 Repeat the five minute play session the next two days.
 Five minutes each day for three days.

 If your pup does not play after the third day, reduce his access to any other dogs for three days and try again.
 By “reduce his access” I mean do not allow them any unsupervised access to one another and no play time or exercise time together for three days.

 With some breeds you will have to change the toy every two or three sessions so that it retains some novelty value.
 With breeds with short visual memories, Border Collies for example, the same toy can be used extensively.
-For dogs with long visual memories, ***Dobermans*** for example, the toy must be changed often to avoid his becoming bored with the toy..
+For dogs with long visual memories, ***Dobermans*** (no bias there ), for example, the toy must be changed often to avoid his becoming bored with the toy..

 As your dog begins to enjoy the play sessions and join in the game with the toy, you will start teaching him the rules of the game.
 Done correctly, the game will become more exciting.
 Done incorrectly, the game will not be considered fun by your pup.
 This, and the choice of toys are the most critical steps.